Skip to content

 Parameters

 • trigger$ (Stream | Observable): The trigger stream.
-When this stream emits a value, the audit operator emits the latest resolved value from the source stream.
+When this stream emits a value, the operator emits the latest resolved value from the source stream.

 Details